computefoundation/gnu-linux-shell-scripting/README.md

 ## packaged-utilities Repository

-**linux-shell-base** has an extension repository for packaged utilities [here][packaged-utilities].
+*linux-shell-base* has an extension repository for packaged utilities [here][packaged-utilities].

 # Notes

-* This repository initially consists of 62 scripts, 2 files containing one-liners and 2 files containing aliases.
+* This repository initially consists of 62 scripts, 52 aliases and short functions and 3 one-liners.

-* Each solution in this repository is continuously maintained to ensure it conforms to the *linux-shell-base* philosophy and thorougly tested to ensure it is error-free.
+* Each solution is continuously maintained to ensure it conforms to the *linux-shell-base* philosophy and thorougly tested to ensure it is error-free.
 This is what most of the work consists of. *Solutions are not, however, guaranteed to be error-free.*

 * All initial solutions have been created and tested in Bash only *(and not Ksh, Zsh, etc.)*, however, they are updated to be more portable if the changes are significant.

 # Contributing

-The goal of this repository is to be as comprehensive as possible.
-Contributions are therefore welcome.
-If you would like to contribute a solution that follows the linux-shell-base philosophy, please create a [pull request](https://gist.github.com/Chaser324/ce0505fbed06b947d962) or send an email to *linux_user_base@yahoo.com* (email will be changed soon).
+The goal of this repository is to be as comprehensive as possible for the Linux community to benefit from solutions to as many low-level problems as possible.
+If you would like to contribute a solution that follows the *linux-shell-base* philosophy, please create a [pull request](https://gist.github.com/Chaser324/ce0505fbed06b947d962) or send an email to *linux_user_base@yahoo.com* *(email will be changed soon)*.

-Contributed scripts will be looked over and should follow the [*Guideline for Scripts*][wiki-Guideline-for-Scripts].
-Credits will be placed in the wiki and can identify the user by name, username or URL.
+Contributed scripts will be looked over and must follow the [*Guideline for Scripts*][wiki-Guideline-for-Scripts].
+If a contributed solution uses an alternative method/implementation to an already existing solution, it will be given the same name with an incremented number, ordered by the most commonly accepted method/implementation.
+Finally, credits will be placed in the Wiki and can identify the user by name, username or URL.

-If a contributed script provides the same solution as another using an alternative implementation, it will be given the same base name with an incremented number, ordered by the most commonly accepted method.

-Please feel free to send emails with suggestions, comments or questions.
+Please send an email with any suggestions, comments or questions.

 # Background Philosophy